jamset/process-load-manager/README.md

 # Process & Load Manager (Pm&Lm)
-ReactPHP based process manager, allowing to control loading and automatically stop or pause processes if they exceed set CPU usage or MemFree limit.
+ReactPHP based process manager, allowing to control loading and automatically stop or temporarily pause processes if they exceed set CPU usage or MemFree limit.

 Note: currently functioning only on Ubuntu/Debian OS (because of